Flash Fiction: Emily’s Typewriter

 My words died in my mouth as my hand touched her cheek.
 Her skin was slick and oozing.
 My hand recoiled and I threw back the sheet, fumbling to light the bedside candle.

 My wife lay there, eyes closed, her skin pallid like a corpse’s, her cheeks sunken, but this was not what was disturbing.
-From her eyes, ears and nostrils seeped a viscous fluid, greenish in colour and it bubbled out, the stream continuous.
+From the pores of her skin seeped a viscous fluid, greenish in colour and it bubbled out, the stream slow but continuous.

 I screamed and ran from the room.
 My feet tore me through the biting chill of the late autumn night to the church where I thumped on the old oak doors until my fists hurt and the Father opened them.